Best Times to Visit Macau, China

 Macau Light Rapid Transit (MRT)

 Macau's MRT system is clean, efficient, and affordable, connecting major areas like the airport, Taipa, and Cotai.
-It's a great option for avoiding traffic, especially during peak hours.
-The lines are clearly marked and easy to navigate.
+It's air-conditioned and a great option to avoid traffic, especially during peak hours.
+The system is relatively new and easy to navigate.

 Public Buses

 Macau's extensive bus network reaches most areas, offering a budget-friendly way to explore.
-Routes are numbered, and most have English signage.
-Buses are generally reliable, but can get crowded.
+Routes are clearly numbered, and most buses have English signage.
+Buses are generally reliable, though they can get crowded.

 Taxis